 9.3 When sending money to a person who you wish to pay, we will pass on certain details to the recipient.
 Depending on the requirements of that other person and the type of payment involved, we may send other personal details such as your name, address and country of residence if the recipients request this information from us in order to improve the payment process, to reconcile payments with the commercial transaction or to conduct their own anti-fraud and anti-money laundering checks.

-9.4 When you open an Account, at intervals of up to every 3 months and at any other time we feel it is necessary to do so to protect our financial interests and prevent money-laundering or fraud, we share certain information about you and your account with MUKL, financial history and transactions as part of our normal business operations with our banks, payment facilitator partners, credit/debit card processing services, identity verification service providers and credit reference agencies (including, but not limited to, identify and verify users, to limit our exposure to fraud and other criminal activities and to manage our financial risk.
-We can provide you with a list of the credit reference agencies we use upon your written request to firstname.lastname@example.org.
+9.4 When you open an Account, at intervals of up to every 3 months and at any other time we feel it is necessary to do so to protect our financial interests and prevent money-laundering or fraud, we share certain information about you and your account with MiFinity, which may include financial history and transactions as part of our normal business operations with our banks, payment facilitator partners, credit/debit card processing services, identity verification service providers and credit reference agencies in order to limit our exposure to fraud and other criminal activities and to manage our financial risk.
 When conducting identification or fraud prevention checks, the relevant parties may retain a record of our query along with your information and may share this information with other fraud prevention agencies.
-If you want to know what information these companies hold about you, you can write to them to request access to your information.

 c) third parties we may occasionally use to provide you with the services that you have requested.
-We require these third parties to not use your personal information for any other purpose.
+These third parties will not use your personal information for any other purpose other than for what it was intended for.

 10. Overseas transfers